skedgo/android-sdk-docs/android/docs/trip_results.md

 ![TripResultMapFragment](img/TripResultMapFragment.png)

-With a ViewTrip chosen, you can display the route using a `TripResultMapFragment`.
-As TripKit caches route information in the background, you only need to pass a UUID to the `TripResultMapFragment.Builder`'s `withTripGroupId` function.
+With a ViewTrip chosen, you can display the route using a [`TripResultMapFragment`](tripkit-android/com.skedgo.tripkit.ui.tripresult/-trip-result-map-fragment/index.md).
+As TripKit caches route information in the background, you only need to pass a UUID to the `withTripGroupId` function in the [`TripResultMapFragment.Builder`](tripkit-android/com.skedgo.tripkit.ui.tripresult/-trip-result-map-fragment/-builder/index.md).

 ````kotlin tab="Kotlin"
     val mapFragment = TripResultMapFragment.Builder()